AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 # FAQ

-#### What is wrong with react-natives dynamic build system? ( Added 3-May-2017 )
+#### What is wrong with react-natives file-extension-based dynamic build system ? ( Added 3-May-2017 )

 _This question was raised by my very talented workmate, Georgina Gilberth_

-Nothing per se, it is great for delivering different logic to different devices.
+Nothing _per se_, it is great for delivering different logic to different devices.
 The solution does not fit so well when I want deliver the same view code to different platforms.

 #### So why not use just use Higher order components? ( Added 3-May-2017)